networkedaudio/sipserver/SIPServer-Installer/InstallUtils/readme.txt

 0. Prerequisites
    - SIPServer_Installer.msi
    - Bruce_Communicator_Framework_Installer.msi
-   - files in this repo, including conf and mod subfolders and files
+   - files in this repo, including conf subfolders and files

 1. update the following folders from Github/GERRAudio
 	- C:\inetpub\Sipserver\conf	(config for IP telephony)
-	- C:\inetpub\SipServer\mod	(system connectivity to other apps) - are there IP address changes to make here?

 2. Provided installers will update as well as backup older version of:
 	- C:\inetpub\SipServer	(telephony interface) and install it as a service
   	- C:\inet\wwwroot	(Web server for Communicator and Kiosk)

-3. Install gstreamer using provided/downloaded installer

-4. Verify vars.xml to check that the AES67 NIC name corresponds exactly to the value in the file (multicast IP - AES67)
+3. Verify vars.xml to check that the AES67 NIC name corresponds exactly to the value in the file (multicast IP - AES67)
 	- Note that the NIC's on the machine must be set at AES67 (UDP/multicast) and Bruce.91 (TCP/IP)

-5. Configure the certificates by updating:
+4. Configure the certificates by updating:
 	- C:\SipServer\certs
 	- using IIS to provide certs to the Communicator pages
         	- port certs at server level, edit site binding